 For more detailed information on facing fears gradually:

 4. Praise and reward students for being courageous

-As students are returning to schools, praise them for showing courage in the face of fear and let them know that being brave and courageous will help them (and you and your fellow staff) get through this together.
+As students return to school, praise them for showing courage in the face of fear and let them know that being brave and courageous will help them (and you and your fellow staff) get through this together.

-When you see a student or fellow staff member do something that you know is hard for them or anxiety provoking, let them know you’ve noticed it and are proud of them for facing their fears courageously.
+When you see a student or fellow staff member do something that you know is hard for them or provokes anxiety, let them know you’ve noticed it and are proud of them for facing their fears courageously.

-5. Model good coping behaviors for students – calm, honest, and caring
+5. Model good coping behaviors for students – be calm, honest, and caring

-Students will look to staff to be positive role models through this process.
+Students will look to their teachers to be positive role models through this process.
 How you handle your fears, your own stress, and how you act throughout the day will impact how children assess their own situations and react.

-Letting students know your experiences with anxiety and uncertainty, as well as your coping strategies, can make them feel less alone and can provide them with a guide for how to handle the situation themselves.
+Telling students about your own experiences with anxiety and uncertainty, as well as your coping strategies, can make them feel less alone and can provide them with a guide for how to handle the situation themselves.